Municipal Development Plan determines subdivision policy

 Community and Street Names

 For a multi-lot subdivision you would have to provide a community name and street names (see Policy 300.8 Community and Road Naming Procedures).

-The applicant must comply with Bylaw 1430-10 relative to making arrangements for civic addressing of the new lot(s).
+The applicant must comply with the County's Rural Addressing Bylaw relative to making arrangements for civic addressing of the new lot(s).